Bivolino: History

-Brothers Louis and Jacques Byvoet founded the company in 1954 with a joint investment of 8 million Belgian franks..
-Their grandfather, Jacques Byvoet, had been in the linen trade since 1900 and the name Bivolino was chosen to represent both the family name of Byvoet and linen.
+Brothers Louis and Jacques Bijvoet founded the company in 1954 with a joint investment of 8 million Belgian franks.
+Their grandfather, Jacques Bijvoet, had been in the linen trade since 1900 and the name Bivolino was chosen to represent both the family name of Bijvoet and linen.
 They based the company in Hasselt – Belgium.
-Under the direction of the Byvoet brothers, the company, a small plant with 80 employees, produced 350.000 shirts a year.
+Under the direction of the Bijvoet brothers, the company, a small plant with 80 employees, produced 350.000 shirts a year.
 At this point, export to the Netherlands, Luxemburg, Germany and Switzerland represented 35% of the business.

 In 1969, Bivolino introduced a new ergonomic measurement system, allowing each shirt to be individually fitted to the body.
 This system was the first of its kind in Europe, and was created in partnership with IBM.
 In 1981, Bivolino became the first shirt label to take steps towards computerised production, which automatically produces the pattern making gradations.
 By now, and using this technology, Bivolino was producing 900.000 shirts a year and employing 270 people.
 On 13 October 1987 a fire ruined the Bivolino plant in Hasselt.
 Over the next year, sales decreased by 80%.
 As the company struggled to recover, production was moved to Tunisia and Romania.

-During this time, the Byvoet brothers decided to pass on the family business to Louis’ son, Michel Byvoet.
+During this time, the Bijvoet brothers decided to pass on the family business to Louis’ son, Michel Bijvoet.